ManApart/quest-command/readme.md

 * Inventory carrying space
 * Better package organization for actions
 * Jump down from location (goes to parent location)
-* Use weapon on player not doing damage
-* Stat minned / max hard coded for player.
-Convert to their own events (player death, any other creature death, stat maxed message for player only)

 Validation tools that:
 Check for duplicate names (across items and activators)